SELF-Technology/self-chain-public/docs/Technical Docs/Constellation/Overview.md

 ### For Enterprises

 #### 1. Innovation Sandbox
-Start with our free 30-60 day exploration:
+Start with our exploration environment:
 - Full access to all features
 - Test your use cases
-- No commitment required
+- Flexible exploration period
 - Community support included

 #### 2. Innovation Workshop